istio/istio.io/content/en/about/service-mesh/index.md

 # Why Istio?

 {{< feature_block header="Multiple deployment modes" image="istio-logo-with-brand.svg" >}}
-Istio offers two data planes for users to choose.
+Istio offers two data plane modes for users to choose.
 Deploy with the new ambient mode for a simplified app operational lifecycle or with traditional sidecars for complex configurations.

 <a class="btn" href="/docs/overview/dataplane-modes/">Learn more about Istio's dataplane modes</a>
 {{< /feature_block>}}

 {{< feature_block header="Powered by Envoy" image="istio-logo-with-brand.svg" >}}
-Built on the industry standard gateway proxy for cloud-native applications, Istio is highly performative and extensible by design offering deep observability insights and security.
+Built on the industry standard gateway proxy for cloud native applications, Istio is highly performative and extensible by design.
+Add functionality with WebAssembly, or integrate third-party policy systems.

 <a class="btn" href="/docs/overview/why-istio/#envoy">Learn more about Istio and Envoy</a>
 {{< /feature_block>}}